sanwa2/Getting-and-Cleaning-Data-Project/README.md

 Additional Information

-Additional information in the CodeBook.MD file.
+Additional information can be found in the CodeBook.MD file.